EverQuest expansions: Gates of DiscordGates of Discord was released as the seventh expansion on February 10, 2004. The expansion focused on high-level content, providing a number of zones meant to be used by large groups of players and many extremely powerful monsters to fight. The introduction of this expansion in early 2004 was beset by numerous serious quality issues. John Smedley, President of Sony Online Entertainment (SOE) has described the release of this expansion as "SOE's worst mistake in five years".

 Leadership Alternate Abilities (LAA) are also a new feature introduced in GoD.
 Similar to normal AA, Leadership AA is an Opt-In system.
 Once opted in, 20% of the group leaders XP will go to Leadership abilities that will enhance play when they are the leader of a group or raid.
-Leadership abilities include neat features like increased mana, increased hit points, increased HP regen, increased ATK, special targeting circles to help the group target the correct mob, marking a path to lost players, etc. In February 2014 a change was made removing the need to earn Leadership Alternate Abilities and instead automatically granting them.

-Gates of Discord holds a 76% rating on GameRankings.
+Leadership abilities include neat features like increased mana, increased hit points, increased HP regeneration, increased ATK, special targeting circles to help the group target the correct mob, marking a path to lost players, etc. In February 2014 a change was made which removed the need to earn Leadership Alternate Abilities and instead automatically granting them.Gates of Discord holds a 76% rating on GameRankings.